skartknet/uSlack/docs/_pages/ExtendingNewSections.md

 As you can see n the previous example we iterate over all the entities in `e.PublishedEntities`.
 For each entity, we use the `PropertiesDictionary` to populate a collection of default properties to be used in our messages using placeholders.
 This dictionary adds the name, id, and the custom properties available in the entity.
 In addition to the default values we are adding the name of the using causing this publishing event.

 Then we call the `SendMessageAsync` method, passing the section and event aliases and our generated properties collection.
-This method will take care of finding the right template, replacing the placehlders and sending the message to the available configurations.
+This method will take care of finding the right template, replacing the placeholders and sending the message to the available configurations.

-As you can see, we are using the `AsyncUtil.RunSync` method to allow us to run this method synchronously.
+> we are using the `AsyncUtil.RunSync` method to allow us to run this method synchronously.
 This is because we can't run async methods in the Umbraco event handlers.